smartoctopus/wave/README.md

 The standard library is licensed under the MIT License.
 The compiler is licensed under the Apache 2.0 License.

 ## Project Status
 This language is under heavy development.
-Use it at your onw risk!
+Use it at your own risk!